World Language Education

 - Specialization in Russian (32 hours beyond RUSN 2020)

 - Specialization in Spanish (33 hours beyond SPAN 2020)

 Students apply for admission into the Professional Year (methods and student teaching) one semester in advance, on the first Thursday of each semester for the following semester.
-Criteria for admission into methods include: "C" or better in EDHD 2010 EDTL 2300, GSW 1120, COMM 1020, EDTL 2290, EDFI 3020, EDIS 2310, and EDTL 3700.
+Criteria for admission into methods include: "C" or better in EDTL 2010 EDTL 2300, GSW 1120, COMM 1020, EDTL 2290, EDFI 3020, EDIS 2310, and EDTL 3700.
 Students must also have a 2.8 overall GPA and a 2.8 GPA in their world language content specialization area.
 All World Language Education majors must study abroad for one full academic year (or acceptable equivalent), except for students specializing in Latin.
 Latin education majors must study abroad for at least one semester (this may occur in the summer).
-Study abroad also is a methods admission requirement.
-Finally, students must successfully pass the required ACTFL exams (to demonstrate oral, written, reading proficiency), achieving the required standards set by ACTFL/NCATE and BGSU prior to being admitted into the Methods Block.
-The Methods Block (semester one) includes: EDTL 4180, EDTL 4200, EDTL 4290, EDTL 4670, and EDFI 4020.
-Students must complete all five courses with a "C" or better, pass the speaking and writing proficiency exams, AND maintain a 2.8 GPA in the major and a 2.8 overall GPA to be admitted into student teaching.
-Student teaching includes EDTL 4970.
+Finally, students must pass the appropriate Content Praxis examinations and the required ACTFL exams (to demonstrate oral, written, reading proficiency), achieving the required standards set by ACTFL/NCATE and BGSU prior to being admitted into the Methods Block.
+The Methods Block includes: EDTL 4180, EDTL 4200, EDTL 4290, EDTL 4670, and EDFI 4020.
+Students must complete all five courses with a "C" or better, AND maintain a 2.8 GPA in the major and a 2.8 overall GPA to be admitted into student teaching.
+Student teaching includes EDTL 4970 and EDTL 4980.